 Medicare Part C and Indian Health Services

-The benefits of Medicare Advantage plans will vary based on where you live and which plan you choose.
+The benefits of Medicare Advantage plans will vary based on where you live and your chosen plan.
 These are network-based plans.
 You can see any doctor in the network.
 Some plans allow you to see out-of-network providers as well.

-Since these are network-based plans, you should speak to your IHS doctor and facility to find out which plans they take.
+Since these are network-based plans, you should speak to your IHS doctor and facility to determine their plans.
 You can see other providers outside of the IHS with a Medicare Part C plan.

 Medicare Part D and Indian Health Servies